Conqueror-Site-Builder/stylelint-config-conqueror-scss/CONTRIBUTING.md

     in as many details as possible.

--   **Explain why this enhancement would be useful** to most **Stylelint Config Archoleat SCSS** users.
+-   **Explain why this enhancement would be useful** to most **Archoleat Stylelint Config Extended SCSS** users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ### Improving The Documentation

-Enhancing the documentation of **Stylelint Config Archoleat SCSS** is crucial for ensuring its usability and accessibility to a wider audience.
+Enhancing the documentation of **Archoleat Stylelint Config Extended SCSS** is crucial for ensuring its usability and accessibility to a wider audience.
 Comprehensive and well-structured documentation empowers users to effectively leverage the template's features and effectively